Malvar: Tuloy ang Laban: Filming

 Malvar was directed by Jose "Kaka" Balagtas and the provincial government of Batangas had involvement in its production.
-According to Balagtas, filming locations for Malvar will include the Padre Pio Shrine in Santo Tomas, Batangas and the Bay Laguna, a 40 ha development were the Malvar Ecumenical and Film World Center will be built.
+According to Balagtas, filming locations for Malvar would have included the Padre Pio Shrine in Santo Tomas, Batangas and the Bay Laguna, a 40 ha development were the Malvar Ecumenical and Film World Center would be built.
 Filming for the trailer began on October 18, 2019.

-Villegas Jr., the head of JMV Film Production who reportedly is also a grandson of Malvar, serves as the producer of the film.
-Director Balagtas also doubles as the event producer.
+Villegas Jr., the head of JMV Film Production who reportedly is also a grandson of Malvar, served as the producer of the film.
+Director Balagtas also doubled as the event producer.
 Imelda Papin, a singer and songwriter is Malvar's line producer with Florita Santos also involved as a co-producer.

-According to Michael Balaguer of the online news site Diaryong Tagalog, shooting locations will be moved from Batangas to the municipalities of Plaridel and Pandi in Bulacan due to the January 2020 eruption of Taal Volcano.
+According to Michael Balaguer of the online news site Diaryong Tagalog, shooting locations would have been moved from Batangas to the municipalities of Plaridel and Pandi in Bulacan due to the January 2020 eruption of Taal Volcano.
 Production was hampered once again by March, this time due to the COVID-19 pandemic which has led to a lockdown of the entire Luzon area on March 17.

 The film was intended to be submitted to the 46th edition (2020) of the Metro Manila Film Festival, in addition to other international film festivals, but as of December 2020, it had yet to be completed.

 Controversy

-The production of Malvar has received controversy for the lack of sought permission from any of the descendants of Miguel Malvar other than producer Jose Malvar Villegas Jr. and his historian brother Edberto.
-Gabriel Malvar, the great grandson of Miguel Malvar, questioned the casting choice for the titular general of the film saying that his grandfather have his name "associated with anyone in politics" since Pacquiao is also an incumbent senator and also noted how Pacquiao's personality will "dominate" the film which he believed would detract the audience's attention from his grandfather's life to Pacquiao.
+The production of Malvar received controversy for the lack of sought permission from any of the descendants of Miguel Malvar other than producer Jose Malvar Villegas Jr. and his historian brother Edberto.
+Gabriel Malvar, the great grandson of Miguel Malvar, questioned the casting choice for the titular general of the film saying that his grandfather have his name "associated with anyone in politics" since Pacquiao is also an incumbent senator and also noted how Pacquiao's personality would "dominate" the film which he believed would detract the audience's attention from his grandfather's life to Pacquiao.